masahisa/rtw/README.md

 This is a minimal STL-like C++ template library, named rtw (reinventing the wheel).

-## List of Algorithms
+## List of Algorithms and Containers

-This library includes these algorithms listed as follows.
+This library includes these algorithms and containers listed as follows.

 - Sorting Algorithm
   - insertion sort